 Choosing a Fertility Clinic

-Women who are undergoing cancer treatments and who want to become pregnant should see a reproductive specialist to discuss their options These discussions should take place as early as possible, and before cancer treatment starts.
+Women undergoing cancer treatments who are concerned about preserving their fertility should see a reproductive specialist to discuss their options These discussions should take place as early as possible, and before cancer treatment starts.

 Embryo and oocyte cryopreservation are well-established methods that have excellent chances for success.
 At this time, other fertility preservation methods such as ovarian tissue cryopreservation, are still considered experimental and the American Society of Clinical Oncology does not recommend them.

 Treatment of Fibroids

 Fibroids originate from the thick wall of the uterus and are categorized by where they grow.
 Treatment recommendations are based on the size and type of the fibroid.